 Kids’ schoolwork is important, but sometimes it gets left behind in other rooms – causing clutter and stress.
 Create a homework station where kids can easily put away and find their schoolwork.
 It’s easy to create a homework station with a small table or desk that has just two sides for placing books, papers, etc., and drawers for stashing supplies.
 Having one designated spot for kids’ schoolwork will make it easier to keep organized at home – which will help you as well!

 This is something that we really need to work on as a homeschool family.
 We tend to have books, notebooks, science kits, and more scattered across several rooms, and it leads to a chaotic feel in the home.
 Keep things in one room, and put them away when you’re finished.
 Reshelve the books, tuck the kits away in the closet or cupboard, and file any papers that you need to save.
+We recently fixed this issue by organizing our homeschool materials.
+Check it out!

 Do a quick tidy several times a day